genesiscommunitysuccess/docs/docs/03_server/10_integration/08_data-pipeline/02_basics.md

 ## Where to define

-You can configure data pipelines in a file called _pipeline-name_**-data-pipeline.kts**.
+You can configure a Data Pipeline in a file called _pipeline-name_**-data-pipeline.kts**.
 This must be located in your application's configuration directory.

 A pipeline configuration contains a collection of `sources`, one or many `map` functions and one or many `sink` functions.